Jimmy Page on how Stairway to Heaven came to be, and Guitars Used

-No doubt that Stairway to Heaven is one of the songs that most of us still remember as the anthem of the time long gone, and likely the one that made us pick up the guitar in the first place.
-To do what Page did on his guitar was a dream of so many youngster picking up the guitar for the first time, and having finally gone past that part where you’re able to play the whole song from the beginning to start, meant you’re are allowed to call yourself a guitarist.
+No doubt that “Stairway to Heaven” is one of the songs that most of us still remember as the anthem of the time long-gone, and likely the one that made us pick up the guitar in the first place.
+To do what Page did on his guitar was a dream of so many youngsters picking up the guitar for the first time, and having finally gone past that part where you’re able to play the whole song from the beginning to start, meant that you’re finally are allowed to call yourself a guitarist.

-Couple of years back, Jimmy Page did an interview with BBC News, talking about how exactly Stairway to Heaven came to be, and what was the idea behind the song.
-He talks about the concepts that made the song become such a classic, and how every single member of the band contributed into making it a masterpiece.
+A few years back, Jimmy Page did an interview with BBC News, talking about how exactly “Stairway to Heaven” came to be, and what was the idea behind the song.
+He talks about the concepts that made the song become such a classic, and how every single member of the band contributed to making it a masterpiece.

 In his own words, Page explains he personally wanted a song that would build up excitement as the time went one, and eventually erupt into the solo:

 The idea of Stairway to Heaven was to have a piece of music which would just keep on unfolding into more layers and moods. […] The overlay of the composition would accelerate as it went through, on every level – every emotional level and every musical level.
 And so it just keeping opening up as it continues through its passage.

 The interview with Jimmy Page talking about how Stairway to Haven was written can be seen below (courtesy of BBC News)

 Now to answer the question that many of the gearheads among are likely wondering about —

 What guitar did Jimmy Page use on Stairway to Heaven